abrowncownow/DevHub/README.md

 - [Questions](#questions)

 ## Usage
 You can visit the [website](https://devhub-uw.herokuapp.com/) and create an account to get started.
-The front page will show the new project as well as the most popular projects.
+The front page currently shows all available projects.

 ## Technologies Used
 - [@apollo/server](https://www.npmjs.com/package/@apollo/server): npm package